Giants build cohesion during voluntary minicamp

 New head coach Pat Shurmur said the chemistry of the team was ‘terrific’ this week.

-The football part of the three-day voluntary minicamp that concluded on Thursday was to introduce the Giants to their playbook.
-They have new schemes on offense and defense and spent the week nibbling off the first bites of that enormous meal of Xs and Os.
+The football part of the three-day voluntary minicamp that concluded Thursday was to introduce the Giants to their playbook.
+They have new schemes on offense and defense and spent the week nibbling off the first bites of that enormous meal of X’s and O’s.

-They came into the event a group that included some returning players, many new players, and lots of new coaches.
+They came into the event as a group that included some returning players, many new players and lots of new coaches.
 Pat Shurmur would like to think they are leaving it with a little more cohesion.
 They began to become a team.

-“I think it has been terrific,” Shurmur, the first-year head coach of the Giants, said of the chemistry he saw evolve in the short amount of time.
+“I think it has been terrific,” Shurmur said of the chemistry he saw evolve in the short period of time.
 “You come into a new building, you hear stories about the players and situations, things going on.
 I see a group of guys out here that are very competitive and very prideful.
 Their attention to detail is great.
 We gave them really a lot of information and they were able to come out here and execute at a high level, which is tremendous . . .
 You can tell that these guys care about one another.
-Now we just have to keep trying to create an environment where these guys keep getting better and better everyday.”
+Now we just have to keep trying to create an environment where these guys keep getting better and better every day.”

 The positive atmosphere of the minicamp was a far cry from the dysfunction that marked the end of last season.
 That toxic environment was one of the things that Shurmur and general manager Dave Gettleman wanted to change when they took over.
-They weren’t just focused on rebuilding the roster, they wanted to rebuild the locker room.
+They weren’t focused on rebuilding only the roster; they wanted to rebuild the locker room.

 Shurmur had fun, too.